The Ethics Institute offers both in-house and open training on a variety of ethics-related themes.

 What does training involve?

 All programmes can be customised for publicor private sector groups.
 All programmes can be customised to specific requirements and intended outcomes.
 To ensure positive participation, group sizes should preferably not exceed 20 people.The depth and duration of training differs depending on the needs of the group.
 Training is delivered by experienced subject matter experts from The Ethics Institute.
-For further information on training, click on the link below.
+For further information on training, click on the links below.

 What is the Ethics Officer Certification Programme?